 Maciek’s new album, AWA is Inspired by the three rivers that have formed anchors at differing times in his life, the unequalled beauty and nature of Aotearoa New Zealand and indigenous Maōri culture.
-AWA forms the soundtrack for Maciek’s sensual experiences of Aotearoa New Zealand.
+AWA forms the soundtrack for Maciek’s sensual experiences of this Pacific Island.

 I’ve been using my Kemper Profiler amp for 18 months for practicing and recording and I absolutely love it.
 I use 4 basic profiles which I tweaked over time so they feel right for my style of bluesy jazz.
 In some way I also changed the way I play precisely because of the way the profiled amps respond to my fingers.
 However, the biggest downside so far was that I couldn’t (or wouldn’t) use it live, so the tunes I wrote with the Kemper never sounded on stage like I really wanted them to sound.
 I am not complaining, I use a gorgeous Two-Rock